France’s yellow vests: Who they are, what they want, and why | WTOP

 Macron caved quickly to their first demand, scrapping the fuel tax rise.
 He offered 10 billion euros in tax cuts or other gestures for pensioners and workers.

-He doesn’t want, however, to re-introduce a wealth tax, is cool to the idea of national referendums — and has no plans to quit his job.
+He doesn’t want, however, to re-introduce a wealth tax.
+He’s cool to the idea of national referendums, and has no plans to quit his job.

 His government launched a national debate aimed at addressing the protesters’ concerns, traveling the country for town hall meetings and collecting complaints online.
-He’s expected to announce the resulting government measures next week.
+He’s expected to respond to concerns over sinking purchasing power with tax cuts for lower-income households and measures to boost pensions and help single parents.
+He may also make it easier for ordinary people to initiate local referendums.

 WHY IT’S ENDURING